nus-cvml/awesome-temporal-action-segmentation/README.md

 - ATLAS tutorial in conjuction with ECCV2022. [[Tutorial]](https://nus-cvml.github.io/atlas-eccv22)
 - Temporal Action Segmentation: An Analysis of Modern Techniques [[pdf]](https://arxiv.org/pdf/2210.10352.pdf)
-  - Guodong Ding, Fadime Sener, and Angela Yao
+  - Guodong Ding, Fadime Sener, and Angela Yao, *TPAMI 2023*.

 ## Datasets
 There are multiple datasets that have been used to benchmark the perfomance of the temporal action segmentation approaches.
 The most commonly adopted datasets are the as follows: